NError404F/darkpass/README.md

 * Some kind  of encryption
 * Better output when viewing accounts
 * Something like master password
+* Prevent user from adding the same account multiple times

 # License
 Fell free to modify the code to make it better and add features to it, just please dont copy the code change the name and say its yours :)